-Further, the Board has appointed Mr. Trauscht as Lead Director.
+Further, the Board appointed Mr. Stolze as Lead Director in November 2016, succeeding Mr. Trauscht, who served in that position throughout fiscal 2016 and until his death.
 The Lead Director chairs all meetings of the independent directors, which normally occur in conjunction with each Board meeting; provides regular input to the Chairman regarding the content of the agendas for meetings of the Board; advises the Chairman of the quality, quantity and timeliness of the information required by the Board to effectively and responsibly perform its oversight duties; and acts as liaison between the Board and the Chairman on sensitive issues.
 The Board believes that these safeguards have been and are effective in preserving the Board's independent oversight of management.